 - insisting that you dress in a certain way or making demeaning remarks about how you dress

 - making demeaning remarks about your body and/or body parts

 - minimizing your feelings about sex

 - berating you about your sexual history or blaming you for sexual abuse

 - insisting on touching you sexually when you do not want to be touched, either when the two of you are alone or in the presence of others

 - calling you sexualized names, like “whore” or “slut”

 - forcing you to perform any specific sexual act that you do not wish to do

-Emotional abuse is harder to pin down or prove, but it’s just as destructive as other, more obvious forms of violence.
+Harder to pin down or prove, but just as destructive as other, more obvious forms of violence.
 We consider it domestic abuse if a person makes cruel, unfair comments or otherwise emotionally attacks their partner in order to gain power or control over that person.